Compliance with Regulations

 - Indoor activities and gatherings—in or outside of the campground—are higher risk than outdoor spaces.
 Outdoor space should be utilized when possible.

-- All Participants must wear masks at all times when gathering indoors.
+- All Participants are strongly recommended (but not required) to wear masks at all times when gathering indoors.
 Staff should post the laminated reminder signs provided by Escapees.

 - Activities at which multiple Participants share the same food, such as potlucks, happy hour buffets or “throwdowns” (where multiple Participants sample the same dish), are not permitted except in the specific circumstances outlined below.

-- Participants may each bring their own food and/or beverages and dine together, as long as:
+- Participants may each bring their own food and/or beverages and dine together.

 - Park Staff prepared or professionally catered meals are permitted as long as: